-Key Takeaways – When reviewing an opportunity to take a new job or leave a W2 salary to start a business, the following considerations must be made.
+Key Takeaways – The following considerations must be made when reviewing an opportunity to take a new job or leave a W2 salary to start a business.

 - What are all the aspects of my compensation package?
 This includes salary and other benefits such as insurance, retirement, and other fringe benefits.